Walk: Glen Nevis and Steall Falls, Highland

 Other iconic peaks include Sgurr a’ Mhaim and Stob Ban and the glen is a playground for mountaineers, mountain bikers and white-water rafters.

 However, it is a low-level, two-mile walk through the dramatic Nevis Gorge that really packs a punch and provides an unforgettable aural and visual experience.

-The gorge itself is cared for by the John Muir Trust where ancient woodland, including gorgeous stands of alder, ash, birch, elm, aspen and Scots pine cloak its slopes.
+Glen Nevis is cared for by the John Muir Trust where ancient woodland, including gorgeous stands of alder, ash, birch, elm, aspen and Scots pine cloak its slopes.
 This lush forest, verdant green during spring, is home to the likes of willow warblers, finches and tree pipits.

 Below, the roaring waters of the River Nevis slice through the gorge, with white waterfalls tumbling over rock that has been smoothed and eroded into some amazing shapes over many millennia.

-Beyond the tight confines of the gorge, the outward half of the walk culminates at the beguiling alpine glen of Steall Meadows, a beautiful spot that in spring is home to the sweet aroma and vibrant colours of many wildflowers while dippers and sandpipers flit and scuttle around the now more languid flow of the River Nevis.
+Beyond the tight confines of the gorge, the outward half of the walk culminates at the beguiling alpine glen of Steall Meadows, a beautiful spot that in spring and summer is home to the sweet aroma and vibrant colours of many wildflowers while dippers and sandpipers flit and scuttle around the now more languid flow of the River Nevis.

 However it is the magnificent An Steall (also known as Steal Falls or The White Spout) that really dominates the landscape.
 This thunderous waterfall (Britain’s second highest) plummets 120m from the slopes of An Gearanach into the river and is spectacular in its scale and force.

-Glen to Lochan
+1. Glen to Lochan

-Into the valley
+2. Into the Valley

-The out-bound route can either end here or you can try and negotiate the infamous wire bridge or continue on to reach Steall Ruin, which dates from the 1700s and was used by shepherds as recently as the 1940s.
+The out-bound route can either end here or you can try and negotiate the infamous wire bridge to reach the base o the falls (or continue on to reach Steall Ruin, which dates from the 1700s and was used by shepherds as recently as the 1940s).

-A spectacular ridge
+3. A spectacular ridge

 Carefully retrace steps back to the car park, enjoying the superb views of Glen Nevis and the slopes of Ben Nevis.